 Practice FAQ: ( The Blog FAQ is here )

 Rueda is a community dance–you can learn it with or without going to classes, but you can’t learn it without practicing with a group.
-Sunday practica is a time for people to who love rueda to practice together.
-We’ve been meeting for 2 hours on Sunday afternoons every week for more than 5 years now–come and join us!
+Sunday Practica is a time for people to who love Rueda to practice together.
+We’ve been meeting for 2 hours on Sunday afternoons every week for more than 10 years now–come and join us!

 What time are you meeting this Sunday?